ynonp/csh-course/labs/lab.md

 Upon invocation, script should check `~/TRASH` for files older than 48 hours and delete them (hint: use `find`).
 7. Write a shell script that reads a file name from the user, checks that the file is valid, and lowecases its name.
 For example, running `lc MyFile` should rename the file `MyFile` to `myfile`.
 8. Write a shell script that prints the sum of its arguments
-9. Write a shell script that print an indented directory tree (without using tree, find or ls)
 10. In windows end-of-line character is \r\n while in unix it's just \n.
 Write a shell script that takes a file and checks if its line endings are windows or unix (Hint: use xxd)

 ## Part 4: Loops
 1. Write a shell script called "wait_for_user" that takes a user name and checks if the user is logged in.
 If she's not logged in, the script sleeps for 5 seconds and checks again in a loop - until the user logs in.
 2. Write a shell script that takes input as command line arguments and prints them out backwards (first argument printed last).
-3. Write a shell script that reads a file and prints its content double-spaced (adding a blank line after each line)
-4. Write a shell script that reads a file and prints its content with no blank lines.
-5. Write a shell script that reads a file and prints out only the longest line
 6. Write a shell script that takes a two file extensions as input (call them ext1 and ext2), and renames all files ending with ext1 to end with ext2.
 7. write a shell script that takes several file names as inputs, and copies itself to each of the files. don't forget to set execute permissions on the target files.
+9. Write a shell script that print an indented directory tree (without using tree, find or ls)

 ## Part 5: Getopt
 1. Modify script 06 from part 4 to take a switch "-n".
 If the switch is provided, the script should just print "mv" commands without actually renaming files